 1. The biggest change I notice is how much clearer my recent photos are.
 Much of that is from using the dehaze feature in photo editing but before I get to that when possible I use a circular polarizing filter to reduce haze and unwanted reflections.
 If you are a rider then landscapes are likely going to be your photographic subject and this filter comes in handy.
 You can remove some haze and unwanted reflections later by software but this filter can further assist in the right conditions.

-2. When using the iPhone I use it in panorama mode to produce a very high megapixel image compared to a standard photo.
-This may not apply to every model phone out there but the iPhone in panorama mode is held in portrait position and stiches together automatically images 3 – 4 times the resolution of a regular still image taken with the phone.
+2. When using the iPhone I always use it in sweep panorama mode to produce a very high megapixel image compared to a standard photo.
+This may not apply to every model phone out there but the iPhone in panorama mode is held in portrait position and stiches together automatically 10-20 images 3 – 4 times the resolution of a regular still image taken with the phone.
 Even after cropping it remains a much higher resolution and more detailed image.

 3. Learning a little post processing has made a big improvement to my photos.
 I cannot sit around on tour waiting for good light so being able to fix some minor things later has really helped.
 I found the popular programs like Photoshop and Lightroom too complicated previously then I came across really easy and free software called Polarr (No affiliation).
-With easy to follow tutorials I was able to expand my post processing.
-(Update – have move to Luminar now and further improved my post processing)
+With easy to follow tutorials I was able to improve my post processing.
+(Update – am trying Luminar now)

 4. I stopped putting my motorcycle in every photo.
 Common mistake for motorcycle bloggers I think.
-It still sneaks in the frame far too often but try think of other ways to take shots, walk around looking at angles and move the bike out of the frame sometimes. (alas have slipped back into this a little of late)
+It still sneaks in the frame far too often but I try think of other ways to take shots, walk around looking at angles and move the bike out of the frame sometimes. (alas have slipped back into this a little of late)